AaronTraas/D-D-Ios-Campaign/crossroad-ruins-puzzle/README.md

 And pulled the central lever, and it triggered a draining spell on the party.

 So I did the only rational thing, made a python script to generate all possible combinations, their reverses, and also interspersed the coin letters, and checked for dictionary words.
+Also checked for a custom list of names of people and places of the party and those we've encountered, and that's stored in `custom_pwl.txt`.

 This python script requires the [PyEnchant package](https://pypi.org/project/pyenchant/)